estruyf/vscode-sparkup/README.md

 With Sparkup, you can elevate your content to new heights by harnessing the power of AI with the following features:

-- Targeting your text to a specific audience and purpose
+- Customize your text for a specific audience and purpose
-- Ensuring accuracy with spellchecks
+- Ensure accuracy with spellchecks
-- Incorporating inclusive language
+- Use inclusive language
-- Optimizing for search engine ranking with SEO
+- Optimize for search engine ranking with SEO
-- Simplifying your content
+- Simplify your content
-- Generating headlines based on the content
+- Automatically generate headlines based on the content
-- Generating categories and tags based on the provided content.
+- Categorize and tag your content for better organization.

 ## Tutorial